ivoinestrachan/ivoinestrachan/README.md

 Hi there!
-My name is Ivoine and I am a teenager who is passionate about computer science and technology.
-I have been interested in coding since I was a young child, and I have been teaching myself through online courses and personal projects.
+My name is Ivoine and I am a high school dropout who is passionate about Coding.
+I have always been interested in Coding, and I have been teaching myself through online courses and personal projects.

-I am excited to join the GitHub community and share my journey with others.
-As a teenager, I am still learning and growing, and I am motivated by the idea of sharing my experiences and receiving feedback from others.
-I hope to learn from other developers, build my skills, and create interesting and useful projects.
+Although I did not graduate from high school, I have not let that stop me from pursuing my dreams.
+I am a self-starter and a lifelong learner, and I am constantly seeking new opportunities to learn and grow.

-Thank you for joining me on this journey.
+Thank you for taking the time to get to know me.
 I look forward to learning and growing together!

-"Being a high school dropout is a challenge, not a barrier.
-Focus on your passions and pursue your dreams.
-You can shape your own future and achieve anything you set your mind to."

 <!--